canonical/cloud-init/doc/rtd/reference/yaml_examples/mcollective.rst

 :ref:`MCollective module <mod_cc_mcollective>` schema.

 .. warning::
-   The EC2 meta-data service is a network service, and thus is readable by non-root users on the system (i.e. ``ec2meta-data --user-data``).
+   The EC2 instance metadata service is a network service, and thus is readable by non-root users on the system (i.e. ``ec2meta-data --user-data``).

    If you want security against this, use ``include-once`` + SSL URLs.